prashant1507/Appium-Automation-Framework/ReadMe.md

 [Execution Settings](src/test/resources/config/Config.properties)

 ### _Project Features_
+- Appium server will start and stop automatically with different ports.
+- Each device's capability file will be created automatically.
-- Supports parallel test.
+- Supports parallel testing (for parallel="tests" in [testng.xml](testng.xml)).
-- Multiple browsers can be setup.
+- Multiple devices can be attached to machine.
 - Generates report after each run for all test cases with screenshots.
 - Record video for failed test cases.
-- Option to auto manage drives using WebDriverManager.
 - Option to send report to email (Gmail / Outlook).
 - Option to run tests on local or remote.
 - Read data from Properties file, Excel, JSON files.